shivamverma9808/Covid_19_in_India_Analysis_Dashboard/README.md

 ## 🚀 Overview

-This Tableau workbook presents a multi‑facet analysis of the COVID‑19 situation in India—tracking trends, demographics, testing, vaccination, and state‑wise distribution.
+This Tableau Dashboard presents a multi‑facet analysis of the COVID‑19 situation in India—tracking trends, demographics, testing, vaccination, and state‑wise distribution.
 Built to be user‑friendly, it’s ideal for researchers, policymakers, and public health professionals.

 ---
 ## 🌐 LIVE DASHBOARD LINK